voidSoull/voidSoull/README.md

 - 👋 Hi, I’m @voidSoull
-- 👀 I’m interested in full stack developement
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning in datacamp
 - 💞️ I’m looking to be a pro in this